Igbo–Igala wars

-The Igbo–Igala wars refer to a series of conflicts that took place between the Igbo people and the Igala people of Nigeria during the 18th and 19th centuries.
-These wars were characterized by intense military engagements, territorial disputes, and clashes over resources and political dominance.
-The conflicts occurred in the southeastern region of Nigeria, primarily in the areas now known as Anambra, Enugu, Ebonyi, Delta and Kogi states.
-These wars led to the drastic Battle of Nsukka.
+The Igbo–Igala wars were a series of conflicts involving the Igala and the Igbo in the 18th-19th centuries.
+Both the Igbos and Igalas fought wars at a communal levels with each community recognizing their independence and boundaries.
+Igalas and Northern Igbos were neighbors whose interactions influenced the religious practices of both sides.

 Background

 In the 16th century a large Igala migration occurred across the Niger river following a defeat to the Kingdom of Benin.
 Shortly after, a Jukun migration from Wukari conquered and established a royal dynasty in Idah, bringing them into contact with Igbo speaking groups.

-Conquest of Nsukka
+Battle of Nsukka

+The Nsukka-Igala wars occurred in the 18th to 19th century following.
+Contemporary sources on this battle is often scarce.
+Most tales of Igbo-Igala relations being 20th century revisionist works.
+With arguably the only contemporary source being Joseph Hawkins.
+Hawkins narrates a failed igala invasion of somewhere in Ebo(Igboland)believed to be around Nsukka.

+The battle

+Hawkins narrates how Nsukka was invaded by an Igala king.
+The battle started by a "discharge of arrows" by the Igalas which was returned to by the opposing Igbo army.
+Following a charge made by the Igala king, it would lead to an alliance of two Igbo clans.
+The result was a defeat of the Igala people during the invasion.
+The battle ultimately ended in an Igala loss, and 700 Igalas taken as slaves.

+Nsukka

-The Nsukka-Igala wars occurred in the 18th to 19th century following an Igala invasion and left most of Nsukka under Igala control.
-Nsukka is the most notable Igbo subgroup to be involved in these wars as the Igala people conquered and installed priest kings to govern the district for almost a century.
-The Nsukka people have continuously inhabited northern Igboland since the 3rd millennium BCE as shown through archeological continuity and glottochrony.
+Nsukka people have continuously inhabited northern Igboland since the 3rd millennium BCE as shown through archeological continuity and glottochrony.
 They are considered to be one of the first Igbo subgroups by historian and archeologist Edwin Eme Okafor.
 During the period of the Igbo-Igala Wars, marked by a scarcity of labor and insecurity resulting from slave raiding and the Nsukka-Igala conflicts, notable changes occurred in the iron smelting practices of the Nsukka people.
 Due to urgency, some iron smelters resorted to using wood directly in their smelting process, bypassing the usual practice of burning it to produce charcoal.
 This adaptation in smelting techniques demonstrates the impact of the war on the traditional methods employed by the Nsukka community, as they incorporated wood into their process to sustain their iron production amidst the challenging conditions.

 The conflicts started with the arrival of Onọjọ Ogboni, a legendary Igala general said to have been a giant in stature, who was the son of an Igbo hunter, Abatamu of Ogurugu, and Obudali, a princess of the Igala kingdom.
 One of the 18th century conflicts was the Battle of Nsukka in 1794, which resulted in a Nsukka military victory, however with significant losses including the Eze's eldest son, and three of his wives.
 The battle was witnessed by Sailor, Joseph B. Hawkins.